Campaign Against Racism Group

 Geoff is a restaurateur, investing in regional Chinese and East Asian restaurants and businesses in London (Dumplings Legend, Leong's Legend and Goldfish).
 He is the Co-Chair Artist Patron, Barbican Committee and Patron of Art for Grenfell, which raised £1.9m for all 154 families from a Sotheby’s charity auction.
 He founded the Cavendish Square 2015 International Arts Show and is the Patron of Spirit of London, arts and media.

 Yeow is a consultant in public management and governance.
 He is the Chair of the Chinese Community Centre in Birmingham, the President of England China Business Forum, Chair of Arts in the Yards and a Trustee of Chinese Welfare Trust.
 Yeow is also the Chair of Policy for West Midlands Liberal Democrats and the Chair of Chinese Liberal Democrats.
 He was TheBusinessDesk Midlands Leadership Award Winner: Public and Third Sector Leader 2018

-Pek works with the press and media for the London Chinatown Chinese Association.
+Pek volunteers with the press and media team for the London Chinatown Chinese Association during cultural events.
 She is a PTA Trustee and school Governor.
 She was a Project Manager at the British Chinese Project, leading on the Police Report on the Relationship Between the Chinese Community and the Police Service.
-She has developed projects working with younger members of the community and training on the London 2012 Olympics with a Inspired Chinatown Team.
+She has developed projects working with younger members of the community and training on the London 2012 Olympics with an Inspired Chinatown Team.

 Alex is a Birmingham City Councillor, first elected in 2015 and is currently the Shadow Cabinet Member for Children wellbeing.
 He has been a Birmingham Magistrate since 2009, a school governor since 2007 and stood as a Conservative Parliamentary candidate in 2020.
 He has volunteered across Africa numerous times in Ghana, Zambia, Tanzania and Rwanda.
 He was the Vice Chair for the British Chinese Project